yodkwtf/python-fundamentals/README.md

 - One loop can be nested inside another loop
 - Used to create complex programs like getting graph coordinates
-- Can be used to create various patterns
+- Can be used to create various patterns or complex programs
+- Use [break and continue statements](./06-loops/continue-break-statements.py) for further control of loops
+  - `break` - stop and exit the loop
+  - `continue` - skip over current iteration
 - Refer to [nested-loops.py](./06-loops/nested-loops.py)

 #### Functions